12 Jyotirlinga Names in India with Names, Places, Map, Significance, Tour Packages. Comprehensive Jyotirlinga Guide.

 - After 9 PM, pilgrims are allowed to view the Lord from outside the sanctum.

-What the best season to visit the Kashi Vishwanath Temple?
+What the best season to visit the Kashi Vishwanath Jyotirlinga?

-The best season to visit the Kashi Viswanath Jyotirlinga is:
+The best season to visit the Kashi Vishwanath is:

 Winter Season: The months of November to February covers the winters in Varanasi.
 The temperature stays between 5-degrees to 15-degrees centigrade.
 The weather stays pleasant during this time which makes it comfortable for the visitors.